YingxuH/DataSciencePosts/docs/cheat_sheet.md

 why is naive bayes generative models? what is generative and discriminative model? logistic classification can be viewed as nn, or directed graphical model! why crf is discriminative?
+10. Volatile memory refers to RAM, normally used as primary storage.
+Non-volatile memory normally refers to the mass memory stored in hard disk drive.
+The NVMe protocol leverages the parallelism capability of the current SSD and achieved much shorter latency compared to the AHCI protocol based on HDD.

 ## Heurisics
 Linear model has a hard time dealing with